 - Ensure that all volunteers have access to the authorised teaching materials and resources that are approved for use in the Archdiocese; and

-- Seek support and direction from the Archdiocesan Formation Coordinator and/or other Chancery staff when required.
+- Seek support and direction from the Archdiocesan SRE Coordinator and/or other Chancery staff when required.